KlogeBukser/mlproj3/README.md

 # About
 This repository contains the source code, the dataset and report to FYS-STK4155 project 3.
 For this project we discussed different methods for classification using the [red wine quality data](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009?resource=download) from Kaggle.
-These data can also be found in the under the *Dataset* folder.
+This dataset can also be found in the under the *Dataset* folder.

 # Prerequisite
 Check you have PyTorch installed by running: